omranisecurity/LoggerPlusPlus-Top-Vulnerable-Params-Filters/README.md

 ```

 ## Credits and Thanks
-The information gathered in this repository has been extracted from the following projects, and I sincerely thank the experts involved in these projects.<br>
+The information gathered in this repository has been extracted from the following projects, and I sincerely thank the experts involved in these projects.<br><br>
 [@jhaddix](https://github.com/jhaddix)<br>
 https://github.com/jhaddix/HUNT